5umit-chandra/Spotify_most.streamed.songs-2023_EDA/README.md

 >[!NOTE]
 > 💁🏻‍♂️*Something Extra*
 >
->*For code and syntax examples of the Spotipy library, check out the `spotipy_example` folder in this repository.*
+>*For code and syntax examples of the Spotipy library, check out the [Official Github](https://github.com/spotipy-dev/spotipy/tree/2.22.1) or `spotipy_example` folder in this repository.*